ying-tang/help-documentation/_keystone/oidc-federation.md

 whitelist
 ```

 To set the username we can use **{0}** in the local section to indicate to use a field from the remote section.
-Then we can additional information to the new federated username.
+Then we can additional information to the new Federated username.
 We can reference the remote section in the local section by index ("{i}", where i is the index of the remote field):

 ```
 [